Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 Response & Triage

 In the event of a security incident, how the SOC responds is the defining measure of its value.
-It's why the SOC exists; response and triage procedures are well-defined both at the outset of a co-management relationship, and are continually refined and tuned.
+The SOC's response and triage procedures are well-defined at the outset of a co-management relationship and are continually refined and tuned.
 Let's take a look at some of the major considerations in a response and triage plan:

 Rule creation, Tuning, Recommendations